-YugabyteDB High Availability & Transactions for PostgreSQL & MongoDB Developers
+YugabyteDB High Availability and Transactions for PostgreSQL & MongoDB Developers

 Almost all databases including YugabyteDB use replication to ensure that the database remains highly available under failures.
 The basic idea is to keep copies of data on independent failure domains so that loss of one domain does not lead to data loss or data unavailability from the application client standpoint.
 However, the key differences lie in the constraints of the replication solution for each database.
 The table below summarizes some of the key differences.